Antonio Mordini: 1848

 Mordini now emerged as a left-wing opponent of the government policy of President Daniele Manin.
-In Venice he was a founder member of the "Circolo italiano". committed to republican ideals and the necessity of sustaining the war against Austria in order that Lombardy–Venetia might become the embryo from which a liberal and democratic unified Italian state might develop.
+In Venice, he was a founder member of the "Circolo italiano" and was committed to republican ideals and the necessity of sustaining the war against Austria in order that Lombardy–Venetia might become the embryo from which a liberal and democratic unified Italian state might develop.
 Inspired by Giuseppe Mazzini, the circle drew moral sustenance from Giuseppe Mazzini and from the political slogans of the time such as "People's War" ("Guerra di popolo") and "Italian constitution ("Costituente italiana").
 In the context of the political and military situation in northern Italy during the weeks following the Armistice of Salasco, the circle's ambitions can be seen as, at best, optimistic.
 They were nevertheless widely shared in Venice.
-On 1 October 1848 Antonio Mordini and Giuseppe Revere joined to draft a document, intended for circulation throughout Italy, which was highly critical of Daniele Manin, the de facto head of government in the Republic of San Marco.
+On 1 October 1848, Antonio Mordini and Giuseppe Revere joined to draft a document, intended for circulation throughout Italy, which was highly critical of Daniele Manin, the de facto head of government in the Republic of San Marco.
 The paper accused Manin of having frittered away the revolutionary momentum of the previous months, and of not having been effective in combatting government corruption.
-On learning of the document Manin reacted promptly: on 4 October 1848 Mordini and Revere were arrested and immediately expelled from Venice.
+On learning of the document Manin eacted promptly: on 4 October 1848, Mordini and Revere were arrested and immediately expelled from Venice.